ortelius/ortelius.io/content/en/blog/contributors/the-finops-void.md

 3. In-Cluster Configuration Analysis: Employs eBPF-basedloper platform has been a game-changer.
 It’s a significant step towards a self-optimizing cloud environment, combining automated remediation, secure self-hosting, and advanced reporting.
 I’ll keep you updated as we continue to evolve our cloud governance strategy.

+### Education

+The FinOps space is continuously evolving and will become more complex to manage and predict thus we as engineers and financials need tooling and education around this topic.
+I introduce to you the [FinOPs Foundation](https://www.finops.org/) were you can upskill yourself and become a savvy cost aware engineer or a cloud aware savvy financial.

 ### Conclusion

-The FinOps space is continuously evolving and will become more complex to manage and predict thus we need tooling and education around this topic.
-Whilst we are on the education topic please go to the FinOPs Foundation to learn more.
+I hope you think different about cost and let it shape your thinking, infrastructure and software architecture.
+And at the same time fostering closer more meaningful relationships with our financials.

 Happy alien hunting.....